mattiapicchio/reddish/README.md

 ### Project

-Reddit like messaging board with infinite nested comments. \
+Reddit like messaging board with infinite nested comments [Frontend only]. \
-API functionality is mocked using Next.js route handlers
+A simple mocked API using Next.js server capabilities is used to fetch the posts from the hardcoded data.
+The data is not saved to a database nor stored in memory.

 Tech stack: Next.js 15, React 19 RC, Tailwind, Typescript.